Markieta/openshift-workshop/README.md

 This workshop assumes you have OpenShift installed.
 Either OpenShift Container Platform (OCP) or [Origin (OKD)](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) should work.
 I am using Fedora 29.

-Assume all commands will be run in this repositories root directory:
+Assume all commands will be run in this repository's root directory:

 ```
 git clone https://github.com/Markieta/openshift-workshop.git